kadena-io/kadena-docs/docs/Public-Chain-Docs.md

 **Resources**

 - <a href="https://github.com/kadena-io/pact#installing-pact" target="_blank">Installing Pact</a>: Official Kadena README
+- <a href="https://github.com/kadena-io/developer-scripts" target="_blank">Code Samples</a>: Production code samples of complete use cases and useful scripts written in Pact
+- <a href="https://github.com/kadena-io/create-pact-app" target="_blank">create-pact-app</a>: Save setup time and quickly deploy apps using a simple template with built-in components
 - <a href="https://pact-language.readthedocs.io/en/stable/" target="_blank">Pact Read the Docs</a>: Complete language reference for the Pact smart contract language
 - <a href="https://pact.kadena.io/" target="_blank">Pact Web REPL</a>: Web-based environment for writing, testing, and deploying Pact smart contracts to testnet